slatedocs/slate/source/includes/gcp/_firewall_rules.md

 <code>CREATE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/firewallrule</code>

-Creates a new firewall rule.
+Create a new firewall rule.

 Required | &nbsp;
 ------- | -----------